clemsonacm/website/content/seminars.md

 Seminars
 ========

 We put on a series of educational seminars throughout the year.
-The seminars are about an hour long, and usually take place in the McAdams labs.
-Checkout our [calendar][] for an up to date listing of when and where the next seminar is.
+The seminars are about an hour long and usually take place in the McAdams labs.
+Checkout our [calendar][] for an up to date listing of when and where the next seminar will be.

 Past Seminars
 -------------